Join 9,000 Calgarians subscribed to the Sunday Sneak Peek

 🍽️ Where to Eat

 Calgary has all varieties of cuisines so it depends what you're feeling.
 Here's a list of the best restaurants by food category.
+There are tons of unique restaurants that will definitely be memorable, and daily specials if you're looking to save some money on your visit!
 If I was only in Calgary for 24 hours, I'd probably go to Shiki Menya or Alumni Sandwich for lunch.
-Nobel Pie or Una for pizza.
-Monki Bistro for breakfast and Comery Block for BBQ.
+Nobel Pie or Una Pizza for pizza, and Monki Bistro for breakfast.

 🍸 Where to Drink